PrintNinja - online printing made easy for creators

 Below, you can see how a typical 16-page section of a book is laid out for offset printing.
 This parent sheet will be folded to the size of the final project, and this grouping of pages is known as a signature.
 Don’t worry!
 You don’t need to submit your art files in this format.
 PrintNinja will figure out the proper pagination to ensure that all pages are printed, folded, and bound in the correct order.

 Interior pages for books produced domestically are not folded down into signatures, since the binding process and machinery used is different from those of offset printing.

 Playing cards are similar to books in that there’s an optimal card count for each card size and card stock.
 Card stock (Blue Core, Black Core, Coreless) parent sheets come in different sizes, which affect how many cards can fit on one sheet.
 Of course, different card sizes (Poker, Tarot, Square, Mini) will fit differently on each parent sheet.
 The smaller your cards, the more you can fit on one sheet.

 Press Check & Pagination

 After imposition, each full parent sheet is printed with a large-format proof printer.
-These high-end printers produce reliable colors that press experts use to color-match against the offset printed sheets.
+These high-end printers produce reliable colors that press experts use to color-match against offset printed sheets.

-The operator will also use this sheet to check for pagination, or the order of pages, by folding the parent sheet to final-product size.
+The operator will also use this sheet to check for pagination, or the order of pages, by folding the parent sheet to the final product size.
 This process confirms that all the pages will be printed in the proper order and that they will appear right-side up when bound together.
 Although most printers use computer systems to automate pagination, sometimes a press operator will override the computer to manually adjust the pagination as needed.

 Page Count Explained